 Fort Aguada and its lighthouse is a well-preserved seventeenth-century Portuguese fort standing in Goa, India, on Sinquerim Beach, overlooking the Arabian Sea.
 The fort was constructed in 1613 to guard against the Dutch and the Marathas.
 It was a reference point for the vessels coming from Europe at that time.
 This old Portuguese fort stands on the beach south of Candolim, at the shore of the Mandovi River.
-It was initially tasked with defense of shipping and the nearby Bardez sub district.
+It was initially tasked with the defense of shipping and the nearby Bardez sub-district.

 How to Reach:

 It is situated 19 kilometers from the town of Panaji.
 The best way to reach Aguada Fort is that you can either hire yourself some transport or use public transport, there are lots of choices available between taxis, motorbike pilots and autorickshaws.
 The nearest Train station is Thivim Railway station, although the main train services stop at Margao station, only local trains sometime’s stop by Thivim station.
 So the Margao Railway Station will be better.
 To reach Aguada from Margao or Thivim, you can either take a local bus or taxi.

 42.5 km from Dabolim Airport – 1hr 3mins

 55.5 km from Margao Railway Station – 1hr 18mins